Before Installing...

 To start using KanjiBox, simply:

-- Choose the area you want to study: Kana, Kanji, Vocabulary or Reading.
+- Choose the area you want to study: Kana, Kanji, Vocabulary, Reading or Grammar.

 - Choose either Drill or Quiz mode.